 ~ Urban Swank, Shanna "Urban Girl" Jones

-A true urbanite, Shanna's passions are centered on the urban lifestyle, trendsetting, and being ahead of the "know".
-Although she is not professionally versed in the in's and out's of the kitchen, she sure knows food!
-In summary, she is a true foodie at heart, a travel expert by experience, and an urbanite by choice.
+Shanna's passions are centered around her love for exploring new destinations, restaurants, and being ahead of the "know".
+Although she is not professionally versed in the in's and out's of the kitchen, she surely knows her way around it!
+In summary, she is a true foodie at heart and a travel expert by trade.